The Sniper (1952 film): Production background

 Producer Stanley Kramer was the first to hire Dmytryk as a director after his encounters with the House Un-American Activities Committee (HUAC) and testifying in 1951.
 For first refusing to testify, Dmytryk was named as one of the "Hollywood Ten", barred from work in the film industry and jailed for contempt of Congress.
 In April 1951 he changed his mind and testified, both about his brief time with the Communist Party and naming fellow members of leftist organizations.
 Afterward he went into a short political exile in England.

 The film's comparatively comprehensive outdoor footage of 1952 San Francisco remains unsurpassed in variety for a narrative film.
-Many of the film's outdoor scenes were shot in the Telegraph Hill area.
+Many of the film's outdoor scenes were shot in the Telegraph Hill area, and at the Paper Doll Club.
 One scene not shot in San Francisco, although it purports to be Playland at the Beach, was actually filmed at The Pike amusement park in Long Beach.